 Hop on and off this 45-mile path that runs between Shirlington and Purceville, through Falls Church, Arlington, Reston and more.
 It is paved the entire way, making it a favorite route for serious cyclists and commuters.
 But don’t let that scare you off.
 As long as your crew is steady on their bikes and aware of proper biking etiquette, the trail is a great place to get a ride in.

 The 11-mile Capital Crescent Trail runs from Georgetown to Silver Spring and offers lovely Potomac River views.
 Go Southbound for a mostly downhill ride or travel North for a bit more of a challenge.
 Note that the path is paved between Georgetown and Bethesda but turns to gravel as you continue North.
 There are also no public restrooms along the trail.

-This 10.6-mile trail runs through parks, playgrounds and picnic areas, making it ideal for families of all shapes and sizes.
-Starting in Hyattsville, the path runs through Takoma Park and ends at Wheaton Regional Park where an ice rink, mini train and carousel make for a nice end-of-ride treat.
+Starting in Hyattsville, the 10.6-mile path runs through Takoma Park and ends at Wheaton Regional Park.
 Other sections of the trail can be hilly with busy street crossings, so pick the section that’s right for you and your family and get out there!

 Winding from Theodore Roosevelt Island to Mount Vernon, this 18-mile trail is largely flat and mostly car free, making it the perfect path to hop on and off of with little ones.
 You’ll share the trail, and its panoramic views of DC’s monuments and wetlands, with bikers, joggers, dog walkers and other families.
 The trail is dotted with plenty of water fountains and picnic tables for when everyone needs a break.